Ladvien/ladvien.github.io/_posts/2019-01-24-deep-learning-natural-language-processing-toxic-comment-detector-mechanization-prep.md

 ```
 Save the file.

-Now run
+Run
 ```
 sudo yum install -y mongodb-org
 ```
 Yum should now find the private repo and install MongoDB.

 #### Setup MongoDB
-Now, we need to enable the mongod.service.
+We need to enable the mongod.service.

 ```
 sudo systemctl enable mongod.service